Medical Professors Endorse Commercial Alert Anti-Drug Ad Statement

 For more than half a century, certain drugs have been available to patients only with a prescription, because all drugs, including those that can heal, can also cause harm.
 Doctors, nurses and other health professionals have the necessary training and experience to help them decide whether drugs are indicated in particular cases.
 This is why they make the prescription decision, not patients.

-Prescription drug advertising pressures health professionals to prescribe particular medications, and often the ones that may be less effective and more expensive and dangerous.
+Prescription drug advertising pressures health professionals xanax without a prescription to prescribe particular medications, and often the ones that may be less effective and more expensive and dangerous.
 This intrudes in the relationship between medical professionals and patients, and disrupts the therapeutic process.
 It takes up valuable time to explain to patients why they may have been misled by the drug advertisements they have seen.

 Prescription drug advertising is not educational.
 It is inherently misleading because it features emotive imagery and omits crucial information about drugs and their proper use, as well as about side effects and contraindications that can be found on the full FDA-approved label.
 Drug companies have an inherent and irredeemable financial conflict-of-interest which drives them to exaggerate the positive and minimize the negative qualities of their own products.